-Strengthening the kidneys made perfect sense since the that was what the Chinese Doctor had also advised me to do.
+Strengthening the kidneys made perfect sense since that was what the Chinese Doctor had also advised me to do.

-So I started reading about iris analysis and iridology basics online, took new pictures of my eyes today (July 2014) and mapped out the different areas of the eyes compared to the iridology chart - comparing my iris pictures from last year to the iris pics of today.
+So I started reading about iris analysis and eye iridology basics online, took new pictures of my eyes today (July 2014) and mapped out the different areas of the eyes compared to the iridology chart - comparing my iris pictures from last year to the iris pics of today.